cac-t-u-s/cac-t-u-s.github.io/pages/hub.md

 # Multiple connections: `hub`

-The `hub` box is a patching facility which simply returns the same input value to a given number of ouputs.
+The `hub` box is a patching facility which simply returns the same input value to a given number of outputs.
-It is useful as a hub to limit disconnecting/reconnecting oprations.
+It is useful as a hub to limit disconnecting/reconnecting operations.

-Add/remove ouputs using the `+`/ `-` buttons.
+Add/remove outputs using the `+`/ `-` buttons.

 <img src="hub_img/hub.png">